apple-juju/ADA_Chilling_Effects/index.md

 <img src="\images\all_gdpr_wordcloud.jpg">

 From all of the available articles we only retained those with an average score of 3 or higher, thus resulting in a dataset of 45 articles.
+We chose the cutoff score of 3 because this gave us a similar number of articles to the "chilling effect" dataset and an average score of 3 seemed like an acceptable rating of interest.
 Some of these did not have data through the whole period of time (for example because created later), so we had a final set of ___*TODO!!!!*___ articles.

 <img src="\images\wordcloud.jpg">